yairchu/yairchu.github.io/site/posts/dual-implementation.md

 * **Python implementation**: Should prioritize developer productivity—keeping the code simple, declarative, and easy to iterate on.
 Remember, much of the work done in Python may never make it to the final product.
 * **C++ implementation**: Should focus on the end user—ensuring the code is fast, robust, portable, and reliable.

+### The dream

+I desire a single language that would be great for all use-cases.
+I don't believe that it's inherent that different languages suit better different needs.

+If we take static vs dynamic types.
+I believe that static typing with type inference [can be made ergonomic](https://youtu.be/viF1bVTOO6k?si=Ri8jJbeaghCPFDc1).

+I hope one day Lamdu or another similar project will make this dream come true.